-In pastoralist communities, women deliver at home due to a range of factors, including distance, poor roads, and the difficulty of obtaining transport; lack of education or awareness regarding the risks of delivering at home; and traditional practices and beliefs related to women and birthing.
-The Afya Timiza project seeks to address high maternal and infant mortality rates in Samburu and Turkana counties.
+In pastoralist communities, women deliver at home due to a range of factors, including geographic remoteness, lack of awareness about the risks of delivering at home; and traditional practices and beliefs related to women and birthing.
+The Afya Timiza project seeks to address high maternal and infant mortality rates.

 Conducting a three-arm trial with Talking Books

-In 2018, CBCC delivered a three-armed trial in Samburu and Turkana counties, by supplying CHVs with various social and behavior change training and tools.
-At intervention sites, CHVs used flipbooks and Amplio Talking Book audio devices to share consistent and accurate key health messages during community meetings and household visits.
+In 2018, CBCC delivered a three-armed trial in Samburu and Turkana counties, by supplying CHVs with social and behavior change training and tools.
+At intervention sites, CHVs used flipbooks and Amplio Talking Books to share consistent and accurate health messages during community meetings and household visits.
 Control sites were divided into facilities where CHVs used flipbooks only and facilities with no Afya Timiza presence.

-At evaluation, intervention facilities where CHVs used Talking Books saw a 110% increase in the number of pregnant women completing four antenatal care (ANC) visits.
-In contrast, ANC participation at control sites with flipbooks increased by only 7% and controls with no Afya Timiza presence increased 6%.
+At the evaluation, intervention facilities where CHVs used Talking Books saw a 110% increase in the number of pregnant women completing four antenatal care (ANC) visits.
+In contrast, ANC participation at control sites with flipbooks increased by only seven percent and controls with no Afya Timiza presence increased by six percent.

-On average, intervention facilities with Talking Books had a 41% increase in new ANC clients from project baseline to endline.
-With Talking Books, CHVs were empowered with access to knowledge and the ability to deliver quality information.
-As a result, CHVs said they experienced a significantly higher level of trust and engagement from the communities, with more mothers coming to them for health care referrals.
+On average, intervention facilities with a Talking Book program saw a 41% increase in new ANC clients from project baseline to endline.
+With the Talking Book as a support tool, CHVs strengthened their knowledge and capacity to deliver quality information.
+As a result, CHVs said they observed a significantly higher level of trust and engagement from the communities, with more mothers coming to them for healthcare referrals.

 “Sometimes I might forget an important point.
-I may not necessarily remember all the health messages.
-The Talking Book reminds me.” — A CHV from Vihiga County
+I may not necessarily remember all of the health messages.
+But the Talking Book reminds me.” — CHV from Vihiga County

 Generating demand for ANC services